mauricioabreu/desafios/crawlers/README.md

 $ python bot.py <TOKEN>
 ```

+After initializing the bot process, you can start talking to the bot.
+There are two commands available for now:

+    /help (shows the availble commands and explain how to use them)
+    /NadaPraFazer <subreddits> (command to keep up to date on Reddit threads)

 ## Tests

 There is a test suite that guarantee our code works and does not break when we change it.